Rise to Success: Career Highlights of Claude Debussy

 1913: La boîte à joujoux

-In 1913 the ballets La boîte à joujoux was left with the orchestration incomplete, and were completed by Caplet, respectively.
+In 1913, the ballet La boîte à joujoux was created.
+It was left with the orchestration incomplete, and was completed by Charles Koechlin.

 In 1914 Debussy started work on a planned set of six sonatas for various instruments.

-In 1915, En blanc et noir (In white and black, 1915), a three-movement work for two pianos, is a predominantly sombre piece, reflecting the war and national danger.
-Also Debussy composed Études (1915) for piano and sonatas for cello and piano (1915), flute, viola and harp (1915).
+In 1915, En blanc et noir (In white and black), a three-movement work for two pianos, was created.
+Also in 1915 Debussy wrote the sonatas for cello and piano and for flute, viola and harp.